 I bought a used Lumix GX8 camera a month ago.
-Factors in my decision to buy the GX8 included the 20 megapixel image sensor and the in body image stabilization (IBIS) feature and there are great prices on the now used or refurbished models available; albeit, it is a 3 year old camera at this point.
+Factors in my decision to buy the GX8 included the 20 megapixel image sensor, water sealing, and the in body image stabilization (IBIS) feature and there are great prices on the now used or refurbished models available; albeit, it is a 3 year old camera at this point.
 Plus I am familiar with the Lumix user interface.

 I also have a used Olympus E-M10 I bought for cheap and I love this camera for still photography.
 It has an excellent IBIS which set my expectations high for the GX8’s IBIS.